-Performance 1 Movement

-Contents Move from red corner to blue corner (or vice versa)
+Performance 1 Movement Contents Move from red corner to blue corner (or vice versa) The robot must cross the start line, pass outside the checkpoint, cross the goal line, and have both feet completely in the area.
+See Figure 9-2.
+If you move without stopping during this time, add 1 point.
 Movement is in the forward or backward direction.

-Evaluate the moving time (1) and gait.

-Skipping Running Feet 10 mm sliding Fall ( 2)

-running (both feet or more feet

-Evaluation point floated)

-5 points 4 points 3 points 2 points 1 point
+The start line, goal line, and checkpoint are subject to change.
+Evaluate I Evaluate the moving time (1) and gait.
+Skipping Running Feet 10 mm sliding Fall ( 2) running (both feet or more feet Evaluation point floated) 5 points 4 points 3 points 2 points 1 point same time

-Measure travel time at the same time

-Performance 2 Handstand

-Contents Make a handstand and stop for 3 seconds.
-(3)

-Evaluation point Stand a One hand Two hands Three Fall

-finger points

-(4)

-5 points 4 points 3 points 2 points 1 point
+Performance 2 Handstand Contents Make a handstand and stop for 3 seconds.
+(3) Evaluation point Stand a finger (4) One hand Two hands Three points Fall 10 5 points 4 points 3 points 2 points 1 point